 Maintain Equal Temperature

 Low level air return will help maintain equal temperature in the room.
-Naturally, cold air is heavier and it typically settles towards the bottom of the room.
+Naturally, cold air is heavier, and it typically settles towards the bottom of the room.
 While hot air is lighter and gradually rises to the top of the room.
 A low-level air return grill will maintain balance between the hot and cold air, resulting in an equal temperature, no matter where you are in the cleanroom.

 Balanced return air is an advantage of a low-level air return duct.
 Air balancing is important for added comfort when working inside the cleanroom.

 A good return air flow keeps the room at a maintained temperature.
-It makes people breathe easy and the room feels warmer.
+It makes people breathe easier and the room feels warmer.
 It also keeps away contaminants that can potentially compromise the integrity of the cleanroom.